Series: Managing Finances in Tough Times

 A drop in income, whether it’s due to being laid off from a job, a drop in hours, or a decrease in income from investments is a scary and unsettling situation for both adults and children.
 It is important to talk through the situation with family members as quickly as possible–even though it may be hard to do.

 “Adults can easily feel overwhelmed by the added stress and sense of reduced financial security.
-It is important to remember that children sense the tension in the family and may feel less secure, but don’t know what to do about it,” says Peggy Olive, University of Wisconsin Financial Capability Specialist.
+It is important to remember that children sense the tension in the family and may feel less secure, but don’t know what to do about it,” says Bridget Mouchon, University of Wisconsin-Extension family living agent in Green County.

 Parents may be less engaged with their children and more likely to become upset or angry over little things, due to higher levels of stress.
 Keeping the lines of communication open during times like these can help everyone feel more connected.